xanny-projects/dragon/README.md

 An instance of request object has some methods associated as well:

+- `expectsJson`

+  Quickly determine if the incoming request expects a JSON response.

 - `method`

   Returns the HTTP verb for the request.